 Make the filling:

-In the bowl of a stand mixer bitted with the paddle attachment, beat the cream cheese and sweetened condensed milk until smooth.
+- In the bowl of a stand mixer fitted with the paddle attachment, beat the cream cheese and sweetened condensed milk until smooth.
 Beat in the lemonade concentrate, lemon juice and lemon zest until combined then fold in the prepared whipped cream.

 Recipe by Kelly Senyei of Just a Taste.
 Please do not reprint this recipe without my permission.
 If you'd like to feature this recipe on your site, please rewrite the method of preparation and link to this post as the original source.